 Another storied Parker, the famous “Czar Parker,” was purportedly made to order for Czar Nicholas II, but was lost for almost 100 years.
 An order was placed with Parker for an exceptionally high grade gun, which was supposed to be gifted to the Czar, but did not make the trip because of the outbreak of World War I. The gun recently surfaced at auction and sold for $250,000 to a collector.

 The Parker Gun Collectors Association (PGCA) is among the most comprehensive shotgun clubs in the country, with a mission dedicated to obtaining Parker shotgun records and authenticate originals including a database.
+For those embarking on vintage side-by-side shotgun buying this is a great place to get first-hand knowledge.
 They even include an online process for identifying Parkers through steps including serial number, marking identifications, grade, and an online forum for other enthusiast and historians to identify and promote the history of each shotgun.

 Membership to the organization cost $40 annually, as well as life membership options ranging from $500 to $5000.
 There are over 1300 members of the PGCA in the United States, Canada, Australia, and England.
 Membership comes with a subscription to the famous quarterly publication, the Parker Pages, exclusive access to member forums, discounted rates on Research Letters as well as access to PGCA events.

 To find out more check them out here: PGCA

 Other notable organizations and Parker reproduction